markokanada/CheckItOut/docs/English/User Documentation.md

 CheckItOut helps you free up time for what really matters.
 Get started today and experience the benefits of effective time management!

 **Try it now!**

+## 1. Introduction

+This documentation provides a detailed guide for using the CheckItOut web application.
+The app allows you to efficiently manage your daily tasks, projects, and customize your user profile.